Brawdunoir/fast-prez/README.md

 - Automatically reads NFO files and extracts metadata.
 - Fetches additional information from TMDB to enrich the BBCode output.
-- Generates BBCode snippets for movies and TV shows.
+- Generates BBCode snippets for movies
-- User-friendly interface built with Vue.js.
-- Supports multiple NFO file formats.

 ## Website